laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![first-pour](first-pour.jpg)

-Got them all done in pretty good time.
+Spent about 20 minutes doing the rest of the pouring and wracking my nerves.

 ![all-poured](all-poured.jpg)

 In hindsight, I should not have filled the riverbeds with resin up to the very top of the edge.
 The way I painted them, the green came up all the way to the level of the ground, so that is where I filled them to.

-In addition, I had checked that my surface was level beforehand, but after pouring the resin some of it looked...not quite level.
-I used a few paper towels to try and correct it, and that was probably a mistake.
+In addition, I had checked that my surface was level beforehand, but after pouring the resin some of the levels looked off in some way.
+I tucked in a few paper towels under the cardboard to try and correct it, and that was probably a mistake.

 And here we see the first problem child to emerge.